eclipse-ibeji/ibeji/docs/tutorials/vehicle_model/README.md

 This introduces two signals to our HVAC system: ambient air temperature and air conditioning status.
 Both signals have `@id` values starting with `dtmi:sdv:HVAC`, signifying they belong to the sdv domain and HVAC interface.

 Please see [Property](https://azure.github.io/opendigitaltwins-dtdl/DTDL/v3/DTDL.v3#property) for more information on the property type and the descriptions of each field.
 Similar to the DTDL interface type, Ibeji mandates the description field.
 Despite DTDL v3 spec considering the `@id` field for properties as optional, Ibeji requires it.
-This helps in translating your DTDL files to code.
+This helps in referring to your DTDL fragments in the code.

 You can add more signals to the HVAC system, but ensure they are properties, not commands, which we will discuss in the next section.
 Signals unrelated to HVAC should not be included in the HVAC interface.
 As suggested in [1.1 DTDL interfaces](#11-dtdl-interfaces), it is beneficial to segregate interfaces to maintain conciseness and group related components together.